SUBMIT A DRAFT COMMITTEE REPORT FOR REVIEW

 To learn more about the process of developing and issuing a committee report,

-please review the Committee Handbook, or contact Maria Cilenti,
+please review the Committee Handbook, or contact a member of the Policy Department:

 Committee Report Intake Form

 Please fill out all sections and upload your draft report.
-Draft reports should be submitted in WORD format.
+Draft reports should be submitted in WORD format with this

 *All fields are required; indicate N/A where appropriate.

-Please identify who we should contact if we have questions about the report and the primary draftsperson (if they are different).
-Please provide name(s), committee(s) they represent and best email address to use.
+Please identify who we should contact if we have questions about the report.
+Please provide name(s), committee(s) they represent, and best email address to use.

 Are there any deadlines or timing considerations we should know about?

-Please confirm that you have reviewed the Committee Handbook section on “Individual Conflicts on Substantive Issues Addressed by Committees,” and that any conflicts or potential conflicts were handled accordingly.
-If any committee members were recused (or abstained) from any part of the drafting or approval process, please provide their names below, and please note whether you believe the abstention or recusal should be noted in the report.
+Please confirm that you have reviewed the Committee Handbook provision on “Individual Conflicts on Substantive Issues Addressed by Committees,” found under the section “Reaching Decisions on Committee Positions” and that any conflicts or potential conflicts were handled accordingly.
+If any committee members were recused or abstained from any part of the drafting or approval process, please provide their names below, and please note whether you believe the abstention or recusal should be noted in the report.
 (If the report did not involve any such conflict, please write “N/A”).

 Please confirm that the report was approved by a vote (in-person, telephonic, electronic or otherwise) of the full committee and the date on or about which it was approved.